ropensci/treebase/inst/doc/treebase/appendix.md

-which confirms that the Yule 2-rate
-model is still the best choice based on AIC score.
+which still confirms that the Yule 2-rate  model is still the best choice based on AIC score.
 Of the eight models in this second analysis, only three were in the original set considered (Yule 1-rate and 2-rate, and birth-death without a shift), so we could by no means have been sure ahead of time that a birth death with a shift, or